8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Ascensor Barón

-Located at the easternmost section of downtown Valparaíso, the Barón Funicular (1906) climbs to the Barón Lookout, offering a unique panoramic view of the natural amphitheater to the northwest.
+Located at the easternmost section of downtown Valparaíso, the Barón Funicular (1906) climbs to the Mirador Barón Lookout, offering a unique panoramic view of the natural amphitheater to the northwest.

 Useful information